coljac/sensie_joss_paper/paper.md

 # Introduction

 Deep neural networks (DNNs) are finding increasing application across a wide variety of fields, including in industry and scientific research.
 Although DNNs are able to successfully tackle data problems that proved intractable to other methods, for instance in computer vision, they suffer from a lack of interpretability.
 DNNs excel at creating extremely non-linear mappings between input and output spaces, and since such a network may have up to a billion trainable parameters or even more, understanding the reasons behind a classification, output or decision is far from straight forward.
-In applications such as finance, science and medicine, better understanding the reasons for a decision, and the weaknesses in a model, is an issue of increasing focus.
+In applications such as finance, science and medicine, better understanding the reasons for a decision, and the weaknesses in a model, is an issue of increasing focus [see for example @montavonMethodsInterpretingUnderstanding2018].

 Some well-known methods for visualising and interpreting the outputs of DNNs include directly inspecting the learned features of a model directly (e.g. convolutional kernels and activation maps); or producing "saliency maps" which allow a human researcher to inspect which parts of an input (such as an image) played the most crucial role in the model reaching a particular determination.
-These algorithms include occluding parts of an image [@zeilerVisualizingUnderstandingConvolutional2014], guided backpropagation [@simonyanDeepConvolutionalNetworks2013], SmoothGrad [@smilkovSmoothGradRemovingNoise2017], Layer-wise relevance propagation [@binderLayerwiseRelevancePropagation2016].
+These algorithms include occluding parts of an image [@zeilerVisualizingUnderstandingConvolutional2014], guided backpropagation [@simonyanDeepConvolutionalNetworks2013], and more complex algorithms such as SmoothGrad [@smilkovSmoothGradRemovingNoise2017] and Layer-wise relevance propagation [@binderLayerwiseRelevancePropagation2016].

 However, simply inspecting the most salient regions of an input image (or other input) may not always be sufficiently interpretable.
 This may be particularly true in a scientific context, where the physical properties of or relating to an input value are highly significant to the task at hand.
 Inspecting a saliency map may indicate that the network is using a subset of the input more than others, but from this it is challenging to draw conclusions about the robustness of the model.